Ko wai au?: Who am I?

 In Japan, even when towns were destroyed repeatedly by fires and earthquakes, they were always able to recover quickly.
 I feel that the difference from Aotearoa New Zealand may lie in this specific culture: the idea of living atop slippery creatures like catfish or whales, where society accepts that things will break easily, but also maintains the resilience to rebuild them immediately.

-[TAKADA] Finally, could you share a few words to how or what can ordinary people can take home from understanding this experience, can apply this moving forward?
+[TAKADA] Finally, could you share a few words to how or what can ordinary people can take home from understanding this experience, and how they can apply this moving forward in their daily lives?

 [ISHIKURA] I think the line defining what we call a “disaster” is very subtle.
 In Akita where I live, it is snowing heavily; however, if this same amount of snow fell in Tokyo, it would likely be a major disaster.
 Similarly, if a typhoon that occurs in Okinawa were to happen in Tokyo, that too would become a disaster.
 In other words, we can think of our relationship with nature as the very thing that creates a disaster.
 Looking at it this way, a disaster is not simply a “disaster” because a certain event occurred: it changes based on how humans perceive and receive it.
 In our daily lives, we design our cities to make them easy for humans to live in.
 However, we should be more humble and recognize that nature involves many other types of living beings.
 We should design our world by remembering our deceased ancestors and considering the children yet to be born.
 I believe the key to preparing for disasters lies in how we design a society based on this kind of long-term thinking.